tmtsoftware/esw-ts/docs/src/main/clients/command/command-service.md

 ###Validate

-  This api takes Control command as input parameter and return a promise of `ValidateResponse`.
+  This API takes Control command as input parameter and return a promise of `ValidateResponse`.

-  The following example shows how to call validate api :
+  The following example shows how to call validate API :

 Typescript
 :   @@snip [validate](../../../../../example/src/documentation/command/CommandExamples.ts) { #validate }

 ###Submit

-  This api takes Control command as input parameter and return a promise of `SubmitResponse`.
+  This API takes Control command as input parameter and return a promise of `SubmitResponse`.

-  The following example shows how to call submit api :
+  The following example shows how to call submit API :

 Typescript
 :   @@snip [submit](../../../../../example/src/documentation/command/CommandExamples.ts) { #submit }